The Theology of Only Genesis

 Thus, only when we understand the heights of the goodness of the order of creation, can we then understand the depths of the injustice and evil that breaks it.
 And only then can we grasp the height of being rescued from the depths, and receive the good promise of the resurrection.

-The original goodness of Only Genesis involves eleven positive assumptions:
+The original goodness of Only Genesis involves twelve positive assumptions:

 Only Genesis begins with the assumption that all things in creation are made good (tov).
 The “Gospel” of Jesus the Messiah comes from a word meaning “Good News” (euangelion).
 In the face of Muslim rebellion against despotic governments, what will follow?
 And where is any good news to be found for the establishment of a healthy social order?